metadoc/metadoc.js/README.md

 ## Documenting Events

-NGN ships with an EventEmitter class (works with Node.js `events.EventEmitter`).
+Metadoc was built to document the [NGN](https://github.com/ngnjs) and [Chassis](https://github.com/ngn-chassis) libraries.
+NGN ships with an event emitter class (works with Node.js `events.EventEmitter`).
+This class is commonly extended, meaning many classes within the library fire events.
+As a result, metadoc supports documenting the most common event emitter styles, plus those found in NGN.

 The following syntax provides a powerful way to generate event documentation overrides: